 Linden, and to support safer traffic flow when the new Linden Community Center

-and Park opens later this year, the Department of Public Service will conduct a
+and Park opens later this year, the Department of Public Service is conducting a

-pilot project that converts these streets from one-way to two-way:
+pilot project that has converted these streets from one-way to two-way:

 Myrtle Ave (Dresden to Cleveland)